-A malware vaccination that runs alongside your antivirus software
+A malware vaccination that runs alongside your AV software

 Bitdefender Anti-Ransomware currently protects against VTB-Locker, Locky, Petya and TeslaCrypt, and starts defending your PC from these threats immediately.
 However, it’s only a preventative measure; if your computer has already been infected with one of these malicious programs, you’ll need to use one of the tools mentioned above instead.

-If you currently use Bitdefender Antivirus, the Anti-Ransomware module is already installed.
+If you currently use Bitdefender, the Anti-Ransomware module is already installed.